Different and Unique Christmas Markets

 Christmas Wonderland at Gardens by the Bay, Singapore

 Singapore’s spectacular display of Christmas Wonderland at Gardens by the Bay is another market not to be missed.
 Lights transform this already impressive attraction with large-scale light sculptures which are marveled over by Children and Adults alike.
 Their Christmas Market is inspired by Europe, with influences from London, Paris and Berlin.
 This attraction also features circus shows, a skating rink and Asia’s largest santa’s grotto.
-The market has not yet announced any dates for 2018, but be sure to keep an eye out for dates to be released.
+2019 will see the return of this Christmas Wonderland on 30 noviembre to 26 diciembre.

 Take me to Gardens by the Bay